stain/ro-crate-paper/manuscript.md

 The move towards open science and open research practices has increased the demand for the publication of more artifacts of the research process [@sefton_blog_post_2021].
 This is particularly apparent in domains that rely on computational experiments, for example, the publication of software, datasets and records of the dependencies that such experiments rely on [].

-It is often argued that the publication of these assets and specifically software [@doi:10.3233/DS-190026] and data should follow the The FAIR principles[@doi:10.1038/sdata.2016.18], namely, that they are Findable, Accessible, Interoperable and Reusable.
+It is often argued that the publication of these assets and specifically software[@doi:10.3233/DS-190026] and data should follow the The FAIR principles[@doi:10.1038/sdata.2016.18], namely, that they are Findable, Accessible, Interoperable and Reusable.
 These principles are agnostic to the _implementation_ strategy needed to meet them.
 Hence, there has been an increasing amount of work in the development of systems and specifications that aim to fulfill these goals [].
 Data publication with rich metadata (Zenodo) [], domain specific data deposit (PDB) [], following practices for reproducible research software [] (e.g. use of containers) are important examples.

 These strategies are focused primarily on one _type_ of artifact.
-To address this, [@bechhofer_2013] introduced the notion of a _research object – _semantically rich aggregations of (potentially distributed) resources that provide a layer of structure on top of information delivered as Linked Data_.
+To address this, \citet{@bechhofer_2013} introduced the notion of a _research object – _semantically rich aggregations of (potentially distributed) resources that provide a layer of structure on top of information delivered as Linked Data_.
 A research object combines the ability to document multiple of types of artifacts together, for example, a CSV files, code, examples, and figures.
 This provides a compelling vision as an approach for implementing FAIR.
 However, existing research object implementations require a large technology stack, were tailored to a particular platform and were also not easily usable for end-users.

 To address this gap, a new community came together [@carragain_2019] to develop **RO-Crate** - a _lightweight approach to packaging and aggregating research artifacts with their metadata_.
 The aim of this paper is to introduce RO-Crate and assess it as a strategy for making multiple types of research artifacts FAIR.
 Specifically, the contributions of this paper are as follows: